ammar0466/Install-Maya-2026-on-Ubuntu/README.md

     sudo dpkg -i adsklicensing15.1.0.12339_0-1_amd64.deb
     ```

-6. Install adODIS (It comes in Maya extracted package):
+6. Install adODIS (It comes in Maya extracted package), this package is dangerous, you need to careful read the term and condition, and force you to accept. :

     ```
     ./AdODIS-installer.run